aws-samples/database-refresh-orchestrator-for-amazon-rds-and-amazon-aurora/README.md

 README.md

-## Database refresh orchestrator for Amazon RDS and Amazon Aurora
+## Orchestrating database refreshes for Amazon RDS and Amazon Aurora

 This repository contains the resources required to build the solution described in the AWS Database Blog post https://github.com/aws-samples/aws-systems-manager-database-voice-commands/edit/master/README.md.